NGnius/rc-servers/README.md

 Run all of the servers using their respective `run_debug.sh` scripts and use the `dev` profile in `servenvmulti.config` to point the game to your local dev servers.

+It is possible to remove the obfuscation from the Robocraft's `Assembly-CSharp.dll` if you need to figure out how it expects the server to behave.

 ## Contributing

-If you can program, pull requests are appreciated!
-If you can't and don't like learning, reporting issues is also welcome.
+If you can program or are learning Rust, pull requests are appreciated!
+If you can't and would prefer not to learn, reporting issues is also welcome.

 If you'd like to discuss, contact NGnius on Signal `rfc.1149` or email `ngniusness@gmail.com`.
 I'll make a Signal group chat if there's enough interest.